mure2005/FakeSIM-Lsposed-module/README.md

 - ✅ Android 10 → Android 13 (crdroid with Android 11 not works, systemUI crash)
 - ✅ MIUI
-- ⚠️ Android 14+ → Not supported (breaking changes)
+- ⚠️ Android 14+ → Not supported (breaking changes) (They do work on some Android 14 ROMs—for example, HyperOS and Yaoyoro Project.)

 ---